Discovering Futures with Children

 Photo: Jan Windszus

-Discover more about possible futures today and explore with curiosity how the world of tomorrow might change: whether through the eyes of the kid reporters in the YouTube series or by trying out the farming simulation — these media formats invite children to explore the future in a playful way, even from home.
-They show that the future is an exciting opportunity that every child can help to shape in a conscious and self-determined way.
+Learn more about possible future scenarios today and satisfy your curiosity about how the world of tomorrow might change: whether it's through the eyes of the kid reporters in the YouTube series or trying things out in the farming simulation – these online opportunities encourage children to explore the future in a playful way from home.
+They convey the idea that the future is an exciting opportunity that every child can help to shape consciously and independently.

 YouTube Series “Fast, Forward, Future”